 Knowledge distillation compressed teacher behavior into a smaller student.
 Model merging asks a different deployment question: if you already have several useful fine-tuned checkpoints from the same base model, can you combine their weights into one checkpoint without launching another training run?

 A hard prerequisite for direct tensor interpolation is compatible parameter structure: corresponding tensors must have compatible shapes and meanings.
 Embedding matrices and language-model heads also need an explicit tokenizer policy.
 You can't interpolate a 7B checkpoint with a 70B checkpoint, or blindly combine token rows from different vocabularies.
-Mergekit can construct a union tokenizer and assign fallback embeddings for missing tokens, but that is an explicit output-space choice that still needs evaluation.[1]
-Same-base checkpoints are the conservative starting point for task-vector merging because their parameter coordinates share lineage; compatible shapes alone do not establish merge quality.
+Mergekit can construct a union tokenizer and assign fallback embeddings for missing tokens, but that's an explicit output-space choice that still needs evaluation.[1]
+Same-base checkpoints are the conservative starting point for task-vector merging because their parameter coordinates share lineage; compatible shapes alone don't establish merge quality.

 If someone told you to average the internal numbers of two trained neural networks, skepticism is correct.
 Weight averaging is plausible in some fine-tuning settings because nearby checkpoints can occupy a connected low-loss region in parameter space.
-It is not safe merely because both endpoints are good models.
+It isn't safe merely because both endpoints are good models.

 The screening logic below treats interpolation measurements as evidence, rather than granting the midpoint a pass because the sources share lineage.
 In a real run, losses and task_scores come from the candidate checkpoints and held-out evaluations: